Manuscript Submission Instructions for the Psychology of Women Quarterly

 Published by: Sage Publications

-If you have any questions or problems, please contact Jan Yoder (Editor) or Jessica Headley (Assistant Editor).
+If you have any questions or problems, please contact Mary M. Brabeck (editor) or Anna Hillary (assistant editor).

 Manuscripts should be submitted as an electronic file in Microsoft Word.
 An accompanying letter should request review and include the following information: that the manuscript (a) is not currently under review elsewhere, (b) has not been previously published in whole or in part and (c) conforms to APA standards on ethical treatment of participants.